 The documentation must:

-Students diagnosed with a disability who are interested in registering for services in the Office of AccessABILITY Services are encouraged to provide medical documentation of their disability in order to determine the best and most appropriate accommodations.
+Students who are diagnosed with a disability and interested in registering for accommodations and services from the Office of AccessABILITY Services are encouraged to provide medical documentation of their disability in order to determine the best and most appropriate accommodations.

-In order to receive academic adjustments, students are required to submit documentation and schedule an intake session with the Office of AccessABILITY Services.
-During the intake session, a unit representative will review documents and discuss academic adjustments.
+In order to receive academic adjustments, students are required to submit documentation and schedule an assessment/intake session with a representative from AccessABILITY Services.
+During the session, a unit staff member will review documents and discuss academic adjustments.

-Please be advised it is at the students’ discretion and responsibility to discuss their accommodations with their instructional team.
+Please be advised it is at the students’ discretion and responsibility to discuss their accommodations with their academic advisor and instructional team.